-- A school that sponsors girls bowling with five (5) or more participating, shall have a separate girls' team in order to enter the OHSAA Girls Tournament. - A school that sponsors girls bowling with less than five (5) participating may permit the student-athletes to bowl as individuals in the OHSAA Tournament - Note: they must be registered as individuals in the OHSAA Tournament - A school that sponsors boys bowling with five (5) or more participating, shall have a separate boys' team in order to enter the OHSAA Boys Tournament. - A school that sponsors boys bowling with less than five (5) participating may permit the student-athletes to bowl as individuals in the OHSAA Tournament - Note: they must be registered as individuals in the OHSAA Tournament - No student may bowl on both a boys' team and a girls' team during the same school season. - A girl may bowl on a boys' team, even if the school has a girls' bowling team. - A girl bowling on the boys' team must remain on that team for the remainder of the season-they may not switch between the two teams. - A boy is not permitted to bowl on a girls' team.
+- A school that sponsors girls bowling with five (5) or more participating, shall have a separate girls' team in order to enter the OHSAA Girls Tournament. - A school that sponsors girls bowling with less than five (5) participating may permit the student-athletes to bowl as individuals in the OHSAA Tournament. - o Note: they must be registered as individuals in the OHSAA Tournament. - A school that sponsors boys bowling with five (5) or more participating, shall have a separate boys' team in order to enter the OHSAA Boys Tournament. - A school that sponsors boys bowling with less than five (5) participating may permit the student-athletes to bowl as individuals in the OHSAA Tournament. - o Note: they must be registered as individuals in the OHSAA Tournament. - No student may bowl on both a boys' team and a girls' team during the same school season. - A girl may bowl on a boys' team, even if the school has a girls' bowling team. - A girl bowling on the boys' team must remain on that team for the remainder of the season-they may not switch between the two teams. - A boy is not permitted to bowl on a girls' team. - Note: conferences and/or leagues are permitted to establish a maximum number of roster bowlers permitted to participate in a match.